OUR VISION

 Our Mission is to leverage art and place; empowering artists with disabilities who become creative catalysts for changing systems of day habilitation; long-term care, peer support, and affordable housing.

 Imagine Art is a Christian ministry, a 501c3 nonprofit, established in 1996.
-The Imagine Art community positions artists with disabilities to be creative placemakers and leaders.
-We operate creative spaces where artists are engaged as makers, leaders and catalysts for change.
-We are a diverse community of artists with and without disabilities with a growing number of non-artists who are joining our community.
-Our core services are anchored in the arts.
-We are serving the needs of artists with disabilities by offering high caliber art services, which attract non-disabled artists.
-The result is an inclusive, creative community that demonstrates the power of creative place for transformation and change.
-We creatively leverage disability related resources (such as Individualized Skills and Socialization (historically known as Day Habilitation), Medicaid long term care and pre-vocational dollars) to demonstrate a new model of service delivery that empowers people with disabilities.
+Our passion is art, disability and ministry.
+We are a diverse community of artists with and without disabilities who offer high caliber art services that demonstrate the power of creative place for transformation and change.
+We creatively leverage public resources to demonstrate a new models of service delivery that empowers people with disabilities.

 OUR STORY

-Our story has been a journey of grace and restoration and we believe that we are called and positioned to minister to a specific people group; artists, namely those living with disabilities.
+Our story has been a journey of grace and restoration and we believe that we are called to minister to a specific people group; artists, namely those living with disabilities.

 debbiejpeg.jpeg